MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-20/data/README.md

 • Open Street Map (OSM) dataset for groceries stores in Victoria region.

+This dataset contains information on grocery markets in Victoria, including the name of the store, type (e.g., supermarket), street address, and geographical coordinates.

 • Public hospital dataset "https://data.gov.au/data/dataset/88a95824-c0e7-4ec0-bb78-b36223dd16a8/resource/43b9e4a4-0752-44c7-b825-bc32c46cf3b7/download/public_hospital_list.csv"

+This dataset contains information about hospitals, including identifiers such as establishment ID, Medicare provider number, and Local Hospital Network details.
+It also includes the number of available beds, remoteness area classification, and hospital peer group codes.
+Additionally, the dataset indicates which hospitals provided data for national health datasets such as NPHE, NHMD, and others.

 ## Population and Income Datasets
 • Population and Income data are acquired from *Australian Bureau of Statistics*